silverstripe-terraformers/silverstripe-data-layer/docs/en/data-layer-integration.md

 ### Configuration file structure

-You may be tempted to put all your component specifications into a single `yaml` file but it is recommended to keep the configuration files well-structured as it makes the files easier to maintain.
+You may be tempted to put all your component specifications into a single `yaml` file, but it is recommended to keep the configuration files well-structured as it makes the files easier to maintain.
 All files need to be placed under your `_config` folder but the underlying file / folder structure can be arbitrary.

 Example below shows a simple structure that separates generic components and specific components.